sudulal123/foodie/README.md

 ## <a name="goals"> Goals </a>

-The goal of this project is to focus less on aesthetic aspects and more on data fetching using API.
+The goal of this project is to focus less on aesthetic and more on data fetching using API.

 We use `Spoonacular API` for fetching Food Recipe information including description and pictures of food, as well as ingredients.